 I was trying to figure out what text size to use on the Windows Phone to make it readable.
-After using the 24” monitor where I get a “big ass” phone, also known as a .Pad
+After using the 24” monitor where I get a “big ass” phone, also known as a .Pad :), I realized that it’s not going to work.

 So I started out a little quest to find some data around the phone and what dimensions you could expect.
 However, there are no single specification around from Microsoft, so the actual size of the screen may vary.
-Searching around web brought very little technical specifications, but you know a few facts: It’s going to be 480x800 pixels, and 16:9 form factor on the screen.
+Searching around web brought very little technical specifications, but you know a few facts: It’s going to be 480×800 pixels, and 16:9 form factor on the screen.
 So I did a couple of educated guesses and assumed a 3.8” screen.
-Interesting enough, this told me that it actually is going to have a whopping 240dpi resolution, that's close to a an old laser printer, and in full color – amazing.
+Interesting enough, this told me that it actually is going to have a whopping 240dpi resolution, that’s close to a an old laser printer, and in full color – amazing.

 So on to the mockup, as soon as I got the dimensions right I started to print out a few pages, checking fonts and sizes (and got a surprise by how small the texts and icons got in the actual size).
 I used the skin from the emulator as base.
 Next, I wanted to get a feeling of it in the hand as well, so I started adding some depth.
 A few minutes later I found myself creating a cut-out paper prototype you see to the right here.